A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 \begin{lemma} Let $G_a$ be an infinite block with a fixed combinatorial embedding $\pi^{G_a}$ such that $\acc(G_a, \pi^{G_a}) = 1 $.
-A vertex $x \in V(G_a)$ is along the infinite face if and only if there is no cycle separating it from infinitely many vertices of $G_a$. \end{lemma}
+A vertex $x \in V(G_a)$ sees infinity if and only if there is no cycle separating it from infinitely many vertices of $G_a$. \end{lemma}